ABACBS-2024-emcr-hackathon/ABACBS_2024_hackathon_agentic_wf/README.md

 This repository includes an example script (`src/snowball_chain.py`) that demonstrates a lightweight approach to constructing a prompt chain using a local LLM.
 This script serves as a basic demonstration of how to work with local LLMs and can be used as a starting point for more complex applications.

+The snowball prompt concept in this script was inspired by [this gist](https://gist.github.com/disler/d51d7e37c3e5f8d277d8e0a71f4a1d2e) by [disler](https://gist.github.com/disler).

 ### Key Features

 1. **Lightweight Prompt Chain**: The script showcases an extremely lightweight approach to constructing a prompt chain, where the output of one LLM call is used as input for the next call.
 This creates a "snowball effect" in generating content.